Maximum-Variance-Reduction Stratification for Improved Subsampling: Theoretical Framework and the Benefits of Stratification

-where $l$ is a loss function.
-Since a closed-form solution to $\htheta_N$ is generally not available, the Newton–Raphson method or other iterative algorithms are usually used to obtain a numerical solution for it.
+where $l$ is a loss function and the notation $\Exp_{\Pr_N}$ denotes the expectation with respect to the measure $\Pr_N$.
+Since a closed-form solution for $\htheta_N$ is generally not available, the Newton–Raphson method or other iterative algorithms are usually employed to obtain a numerical solution.
 If the data size $N$ is large, the computational cost can be prohibitive.

 Subsampling methods aim to reduce the computational burden by selecting a subsample of size $n$ (usually $\ll N$) from $\DN$ to replace the full dataset used in \eqref{est}.
-Because observed data points in $\DN$ contain different amounts of information about the parameter $\theta$, nonuniform subsampling methods with unequal subsampling probabilities $\{\pi_i\}_{i=1}^N$, $\sumN\pi_i=1$, take more informative subsamples by assigning higher selection probabilities to more informative observations.
-If we obtained a subsample with replacement from $\DN$ according to $\{\pi_i\}_{i=1}^N$, then given $\DN$ the sampled observations $X_1^*,\dots,X_n^*$ are independent and identically distributed (i.i.d.) discrete random variables that take the value $X_i$ with probability $\pi_i$ for $i=1,\dots,N$.
-Sampling with replacement is used here because nonuniform subsampling without replacement is computationally expensive for large $N$.
+Because observed data points in $\DN$ contain different amounts of information about the parameter $\theta$, non-uniform subsampling methods take more informative subsamples by assigning higher selection probabilities to more informative observations.
+If we obtain a subsample with replacement from $\DN$ according to probabilities $\{\pi_i\}_{i=1}^N$ with $\sumN\pi_i=1$, then given $\DN$, the sampled observations $X_1^*,\dots,X_n^*$ are independent and identically distributed (i.i.d.) discrete random variables that take the value $X_i$ with probability $\pi_i$ for $i=1,\dots,N$.
+Sampling with replacement is used here because non-uniform subsampling without replacement is computationally expensive for large $N$.
 Denote the subsample data as $\D_n=\{X_i^*, \pi_i^*\}_{i=1}^n$, where $\pi_i^*$ is the realized subsampling probability associated with $X_i^*$.
-The subsampling estimator is computed by minimizing the inverse probability weighted target function.
-Denote the weighted empirical measure by $\Q_N=\oneN\sumN \pi_i \delta_{X_i}$.
+The subsampling estimator is computed by minimizing the inverse-probability-weighted target function.
+Denote the weighted empirical measure by $\Q_N=\sumN \pi_i \delta_{X_i}$.
 The subsampling estimator can be written as

-The estimator $\htheta_n^{\sub}$ is consistent with the full-data estimator and it is asymptotically normal under following standard regularity conditions.